Centralized Cooperation for Connected and Automated Vehicles at Intersections by Proximal Policy Optimization

-VEH5 and VEH6 have similar velocity curves, both of which has large change in velocity.
-At the beginning, they slowed down and kept low velocity until VEH2, VEH3 and VEH4 passed the intersection.
-After time-step 25, both of them began to speed up and pass the intersection because with no potential collision around the area of intersection, more larger acceleration would reduce the negative reward during riding.
-On the other hand, the velocity curves of VEH2, VEH3 and VEH4 demonstrated that they learned to speed up so that they could pass the intersection quickly.
-From Fig. \ref{fig:success}(b), compared with other VEHs, VEH5 and VEH6 decreased slowly first, after time-step 25, the distance curves became sharper, which also proved that VEH5 and VEH6 learned a waiting policy to avoid collide.
+VEH5 and VEH6 have similar velocity curves.
+In the beginning, they slow down and keep low velocity until VEH2, VEH3 and VEH4 pass the intersection.
+After the timestep 25, both of them begin to speed up and pass the intersection because there is no risk of collision around the center of the intersection.
+On the other hand, the velocity curves of VEH2, VEH3 and VEH4 demonstrate that they tend to keep a high speed so that they could pass the intersection quickly.
+To sum up, Fig. \ref{fig:success} shows that MA-PPO has learned a human-like policy in the 500th iteration, which can avoid the potential collision, and coordinate all the vehicles passing the intersection efficiently.

-In conclusion, results have shown that RL based control can address the intersection situation with multiple vehicles, not only considering the collide avoidance but also improving pass efficiency.
-Unlike human rules can be applied in control of intersection, our algorithm can coordinate vehicle from different direction corresponding to their velocity and distance to the center of intersection.
-Our methods based on reinforcement learning is prone to show more advantages when there are more vehicles, in which human rules may not work or is difficult to find the optimal solution to coordinate all vehicles.
-Besides, we use model to accelerate the learning process and obtain a good acceleration effect, which shows the importance of prior model in learning algorithm.